kubewarden/kubewarden.io/content/blog/2021/06/writing-your-first-policy-with-kubewarden.md

 - How to safely make the policy easy to distribute
-    - Kubewarden has focused on reusing your existing knowledge and tools, so policies can either be distributed using an HTTPS server, or preferrably, an OCI registry.
+    - Kubewarden has focused on reusing your existing knowledge and tools, so policies can either be distributed using an HTTPS server, or preferably, an OCI registry.
 - How to deploy the policy to a Kubernetes cluster
     - We have created the [`kubewarden-controller` project](https://github.com/kubewarden/kubewarden-controller)